 If you think this is what you want, then just do it!
 You can talk yourself out of anything, but you won’t

 regret having tried.

 Coco Loco’s Beach Bar is your first stop north of the bridge on Ambergris Caye.
-We’re open from noon to 10 pm daily.
-We’ve got a beautiful view and fun and games including free wi-fi, swim up pool bar, bocce on the beach, Monday cribbage tournament at 4 pm and Tuesday Nite Trivia at 7 pm.
-We serve delicious pizzas and pulled pork sandwiches.
+They’re open from noon to 10 pm daily.
+They’ve got a beautiful view and fun and games including free wi-fi, swim up pool bar, bocce on the beach, Monday cribbage tournament at 4 pm and Tuesday Nite Trivia at 7 pm.
+They serve delicious pizzas and pulled pork sandwiches.
 Join the fun on Coco Loco’s Beach Bar Facebook page.

 2017 Update: Steve and Sue have since sold the bar and moved on to their next adventure, but this Q&A is still relevant for those looking for their own adventure.